JayTheMarketer/warhol/README.md

 # warhol

-Colorize command output using grc and dircolors
+Colorize command output using grc and lscolors

 ## Installing